maxwellbenton/manager-readme/manager_readme.md

 "works clean."
 Clean towels, sharp knife, clean surface.
 They hurry to finish the dish, but then clean.
 When there's slop, they wipe.
 When there's slippery pools of water, they mop.

-I used to interview people and I'd leave trash in their way or in the interview room.
-Those who put the crumpled piece of paper in the basket were signaling that they'd fix a mis-indented line of code, an inelegant test, or an ugly sentence.
-They worked clean so that we could all enjoy cleanliness.

 Work clean.